Why Companies Need to Enter New Markets

-Companies enter new markets in the hopes of increasing revenues.
-Most often, that happens when they find it difficult to meet their revenue targets in their current market(s).
+Companies enter new markets in hopes of increasing revenues.
+Most often, this happens when they find it difficult to meet revenue targets in their current market(s).

-However, experience tells us that this is far more difficult to achieve than it may seem.
+However, experience tells us that successfully entering new markets is a far more difficult task to achieve than it may seem.

-Many companies severely underestimate the time and cost required to successfully generate adequate sales in new markets.
-In fact, many have bailed out of new markets after sinking significant money, because they did not see the returns they expected.
+Companies tend to severely underestimate the time and cost required to generate adequate sales in new markets.
+In fact, many have bailed out of new markets after sinking significant money without seeing the returns they expected.

 Does this mean that entering new markets is a bad idea?
 No.

-But, it means that companies should know what they are getting into before spending money.
-They should have a much better idea of the investment in money, time, and effort required.
-And they should have more realistic expectations of what levels of revenues they can expect and by when.
+It simply means that companies should know what they are getting into before spending money.
+They should have a much firmer grasp on the level of investment in money, time, and effort required.
+In addition, they should have more realistic expectations of how much revenue they can expect and by when.

-Definition: Let’s start by defining a new market for you as one where you have little or no presence today.
+Definition: Let’s start by defining a new market as one in which you have little or no presence today.

 We can think of 9 basic elements to consider before entering a new market.